Shopify App That Lets You Shop with Friends Online

 For a wishlist to deliver business value, the shopper has to come back.
 That’s the entire premise: save now, buy later.

-But what pulls someone back to a list of product cards they’ve already seen?
-The reminder email helps — if they open it.
-But the list itself doesn’t create any pull.
-There’s nothing to interact with, nothing to rearrange or refine, nothing new to discover.
+What pulls someone back to a list of product cards they’ve already seen?
+The reminder email helps, if they open it.
+The list itself doesn’t create any pull.
+Nothing to interact with, nothing to rearrange or refine, nothing new to discover.
 It’s static.

-Compare that to something like a Pinterest board, where people return voluntarily — not because they got a reminder, but because the board itself is an experience worth revisiting.
+Compare that to something like a Pinterest board, where people return voluntarily because the board itself is an experience worth revisiting.
 The products are arranged in a way that feels personal.
 The visual layout creates a mood.
 And you can keep adding to it, rearranging it, sharing it.

-Traditional wishlists don’t do any of that.
-And without a reason to come back, most shoppers don’t.
+Traditional wishlists do none of that.
+Without a reason to come back, most shoppers don’t.

 The Engagement Math That Actually Matters

-Once you see the usage rate problem, the next question is: what’s the alternative?
-And the answer starts with reframing what you’re measuring.
+Once you see the usage rate problem, the next question becomes: what’s the alternative?
+The answer starts with reframing what you’re measuring.

-A feature’s value to your store isn’t just its per-user performance.
-It’s reach × impact.
+A feature’s value to your store is more than its per-user performance.
+It’s reach times impact.
 High impact on 2% of your visitors is a very different story than moderate impact on 14% of your visitors.

 We track this closely on the stores that use Stylaquin.
-On one store over a five-month period, 14% of visitors engaged with the visual browsing experience — not because they clicked a special icon, but because the experience is integrated into how they browse the store.
+On one store over a five-month period, 14% of visitors engaged with the visual browsing experience.
+They didn’t click a special icon.
+The experience is integrated into how they browse the store.

 The engagement numbers for those visitors compared to standard browsers:

-Products viewed per session: 10.0 vs. 4.9 — a 104% increase.
-These shoppers aren’t just saving products.
-They’re actively exploring more of the catalog, which tells Google your store has depth worth discovering.
+Products viewed per session: 10.0 vs. 4.9, a 104% increase.
+These shoppers go beyond saving products.
+They actively explore more of the catalog, which tells Google your store has depth worth discovering.

-Session duration: 5:24 vs. 4:06 — 31% longer.
-Not because they’re stuck or confused, but because they’re engaged in a browsing experience that rewards exploration.
+Session duration: 5:24 vs. 4:06, 31% longer.
+Engaged shoppers stay because the experience rewards exploration.

 Repeating visitors averaged 3.2 sessions compared to 2.6 for non-Stylaquin users.
-That’s not just one return visit.
+That’s beyond a single return visit.
 They’re coming back again and again.

 Now run the math against a traditional wishlist.
-If your wishlist reaches 2% of visitors and Stylaquin reaches 14%, the gap in total engagement contribution is enormous — even if the per-user impact were identical, which it isn’t.
+If your wishlist reaches 2% of visitors and Stylaquin reaches 14%, the gap in total engagement contribution is enormous, even if the per-user impact were identical.

-And these engagement metrics aren’t just vanity numbers.
+These engagement metrics are more than vanity numbers.
 They’re the signals Google now uses to decide whether your store deserves organic traffic.
-Products viewed per session, session duration, returning visitor rates — these are exactly the metrics that appeared to shift in importance after Google’s AI Overviews rollout.
+Products viewed per session, session duration, returning visitor rates: these are exactly the metrics that appeared to shift in importance after Google’s AI Overviews rollout.
 One store in our data saw a 700% increase in organic traffic during a period when most ecommerce stores were losing theirs, correlating with exactly these kinds of engagement improvements.

 What a High-Usage Alternative Looks Like

-If the core problem with wishlists is structural — low discoverability, high friction, no reason to return — then the solution has to be structural too.
-A better heart icon isn’t enough.
+If the core problem with wishlists is structural (low discoverability, high friction, no reason to return) then the solution has to be structural too.
+A better heart icon won’t get you there.
 The entire approach to how shoppers save, organize, and return to products needs to change.

 Integrated Activation

-The feature has to be part of the browsing experience, not something layered on top of it.
+The feature has to be part of the browsing experience rather than something layered on top of it.
 If shoppers have to find an icon, understand what it does, and consciously decide to use it, you’ve already lost 95% of them.
-The most effective approach is one where shoppers interact with the feature naturally, as part of how they browse — flipping through products in a look book, exploring a collection visually instead of scrolling a grid.
+The most effective approach is one where shoppers interact with the feature naturally as part of how they browse, flipping through products in a look book, exploring a collection visually instead of scrolling a grid.

 Interactive Product Management

-Once products are saved, the shopper should be able to work with them — not just look at them.
+Once products are saved, the shopper should be able to work with them, beyond just looking at them.
 That means rearranging products by dragging them into different positions.
 Changing sizes, colors, and options right on the board without having to resave the product.
-And having the cart integrated directly into the experience so the buying decision happens in the same place as the browsing — not on a separate checkout page three clicks away.
+And having the cart integrated directly into the experience so the buying decision happens in the same place as the browsing, with no separate checkout page three clicks away.

-This is the fundamental difference between a wishlist and a workspace.
+This is the structural difference between a wishlist and a workspace.
 A wishlist is a list you review.
 An Idea Board is a space you shop from.

 No Account Required